Affiliate links on Android Authority may earn us a commission. Learn more.

 On the low end, you can unlock and remote start your car.
-The high-end options let you engage climate controls, see the last place you parked, check diagnostics, and, if your vehicle supports it, even leave the parking spot and come find you.
+The high-end options let you engage climate controls, see the last place you parked, check diagnostics, and, if your vehicle supports it, even leave the parking spot and find you.
 The high-end options are a lot more difficult to find and a lot more expensive to install.

 Many car makers, including Ford, Chevrolet, and Hyundai (via Blue Link) also have apps that let you unlock your phone over a network connection.
 However, NFC is definitely the best tech for a manual, offline method.
-Simply tapping your car in the right spot to open it is a neat trick and it’s easier to pull out a phone than it is your keys half the time.
-However, with Bluetooth Low Energy especially, we will eventually just get into the car and drive off as long as our phones are on us.
+Simply tapping your car in the right spot to open it is a neat trick, and it’s easier to pull out a phone than it is your keys half the time.
+However, with Bluetooth Low Energy, we will eventually just get into the car and drive off as long as our phones are on us.
 That’s not a wild guess either.
-There are companies working on this technology right now.
+Companies are working on this technology right now.

 The Car Connectivity Consortium

 Enter the Car Connectivity Consortium, a group of auto and technology companies.
-The goal of the group is to standardize the tech in every car so that everyone gets a similar experience.
-The group was established back in 2011 with the expressed purpose of using today’s new technology such as NFC, Bluetooth, etc. for use in cars.
+The group’s goal is to standardize the tech in every car so that everyone gets a similar experience.
+The group was established back in 2011 to use today’s new technology such as NFC and Bluetooth in cars.
 In fact, its announcement press release mentions NFC specifically.

 The Consortium didn’t take the last nine years off, however.
-They finalized Digital Key Release 2.0 just this last May — a standardized and secure method for vehicle owners to use their own mobile devices as a digital key specifically via NFC.
+They finalized Digital Key Release 2.0 just last May — a standardized and secure method for vehicle owners to use their own mobile devices as a digital key specifically via NFC.
 We’re relatively certain that Apple Car Keys uses Digital Key Release 2.0 because the specs and use are so similar.

-It is likely Apple uses a standardized method for Car Keys which means other platforms should get it too.
+Apple likely uses a standardized method for Car Keys which means other platforms should get it too.